String Connections and Chern-Simons Theory

 \item For every string structure on $P$ and every connection $A$ there exists a string connection.
 The set of possible string connections is an affine space. \end{itemize}

-Back in the eighties, string structures emerged from the study of two-dimensional supersymmetric field theories by Killingback \cite{killingback1} and Witten \cite{witten2}.
-In these applications, the principal spin bundle $P$ is a spin structure on an oriented Riemannian manifold $M$.
-In this case one also speaks about a string structure on $M$ rather than on $P$.
-More recently, an interesting relation between string structures on $M$, metrics of positive Ricci curvature and the Witten genus has been conjectured \cite{stolz4}.

-A first mathematical framework for string structures has been developed by McLaughlin \cite{mclaughlin1}: a string structure on $P$ is a lift of the structure group of the \quot{looped} bundle $LP$ over $LM$ from $L\spin n$ to its basic central extension.
-Another formulation has been proposed by Stolz and Teichner \cite{stolz1}: a string structure on $P$ is a lift of the structure group of $P$ from $\spin n$ to a certain three-connected central extension: the string group.
-This group is \emph{not} a Lie group, but can be realized by an infinite-dimensional Fréchet Lie 2-group \cite{baez9}.
+Back in the eighties, string structures emerged from two-dimensional supersymmetric field theories in work by Killingback \cite{killingback1} and Witten \cite{witten2}, and several definitions have been proposed so far.
+Firstly, McLaughlin \cite{mclaughlin1} defines a string structure on $P$ as a lift of the structure group of the \quot{looped} bundle $LP$ over $LM$ from $L\spin n$ to its universal central extension.
+Secondly, Stolz and Teichner define a string structure on $P$ as a lift of the structure group of $P$ from $\spin n$ to a certain three-connected extension, the \emph{string group}.
+This group is \emph{not} a Lie group, but can be realized either as an infinite-dimensional, strict Fréchet Lie 2-group \cite{baez9}, or as a finite-dimensional, non-strict Lie 2-group \cite{pries2}.
+Thirdly, a string structure can be understood as a class $\xi\in\h^3(P,\Z)$, as mentioned in the beginning.
+This approach is equivalent to the Stolz-Teichner definition, and one can show that string structures in that sense exist if and only if a certain class $\frac{1}{2}p_1(P) \in \h^4(M,\Z)$ vanishes.

-Equivalence classes of Stolz-Teichner string structures on $P$ are in bijection to certain classes $\xi\in\h^3(\spin n,\Z)$; this leads to the formulation we have used above.

-One common aspect of McLaughlin's and the Stolz-Teichner approach is that both reveal string structures as objects in a category rather than elements of a set.
-This is essential if one wants to equip string structures with additional data like string connections.
-Another aspect is that -- although the underlying setup (the bundle $P$ and the manifold $M$) is finite-dimensional -- both approaches involve infinite-dimensional structures!
+Our formulation of string structures is based on the idea of Brylinski and McLaughlin to realize the obstruction class $\frac{1}{2}p_1(P)$ in a geometrical way \cite{brylinski7,brylinski4,brylinski5}.
+The bundle 2-gerbe $\mathbb{CS}_P$ we use here is such a geometrical realization, and goes back to work of Carey, Johnson, Murray and Stevenson \cite{carey4}.
+In this paper we go one step further: by considering string structures as \emph{trivializations} of the bundle 2-gerbe $\mathbb{CS}_P$, we also geometrically realize \emph{in which way} the obstruction may vanish.